How My Recent Hike Mirrored My Spiritual Journey

 Heartache, from the thought of taking one step forward and two steps back while trying to find my way through a spiritual maze.

 Dealing with the prospect of losing myself in the process, and the ridicule from others because of the path I’ve chosen.

 Disappointment, from catching a glimpse of light at the end of the tunnel, thinking I’ve found my way, only to realize that I still had a long way to go.

 Letting life’s little distractions prevent me from accomplishing goals.

-Feelings of doubt and apprehension at trusting that my inner voice will lead me in the right direction; allowing my ego to cloud my decisions.
+Feelings of doubt and apprehension at trusting that my "gut" will lead me in the right direction; allowing my ego to cloud my decisions.

 The loneliness felt while traveling this path.

 Joy, acceptance, and compassion when encountered by others who are on the same path, even though their stories are different.

 Gratitude for getting this far, and having faith that the worse of my experiences are behind me.

 Finally, the happiness of always seeing the bigger picture - giving me the desire and the motivation to continue my journey.